HOrdover/craftlit-cranford/CURRENT-Book/YouTube-Specific Outro Script.md

 **[OUTRO SCRIPT – CRAFTLIT VIDEO VERSION]**

+  Hey YouTube - I have a special message for you:

-No mid-video interruptions, no “smash that like button” stuff.
+You may have noticed that we set our episodes so there are No mid-video interruptions, no “smash that like button” stuff.
 I know that breaks the flow—and _I_ hate it when people do that.

 So here’s the deal: